CasualCoder91/N_Body/docs/N-Body-Simulation/Initialization.rst

 which is the collisionless Boltzmann Equation (CBE).

-The zeroth moment is the number density:
+The zeroth moment of the DF is the number density:

 .. math::
     \nu(\vec{x}) \equiv \int f(\vec{x},\vec{v})d^3\vec{v}